-\ I cannot help recalling in this connection a conversation I happened to have at the Congress with one of the "Centre" delegates.
+^{} I cannot help recalling in this connection a conversation I happened to have at the Congress with one of the "Centre" delegates.
 "How oppressive the atmosphere is at our Congress!" he complained.
 "This bitter fighting, this agitation one against the other, this biting controversy, this uncomradely attitude!..."
 "What a splendid thing our Congress is!"
 I replied.
 "A free and open struggle.
 Opinions have been stated.
 The shades have been revealed.
 The groups have taken shape.
 Hands have been raised.
 A decision has been taken.
 A stage has been passed.
 Forward!
 That's the stuff for me!
 That's life!
-That's not like the endless, tedious word-chopping of your intellectuals, which stops not because the question has been settled, but because they are too tired to talk any more...."
+That's not like the endless, tedious word-chopping of your intellectuals, which stops not because the question has been settled, but because they are too tired to talk any more..."

-bodies, we were prepared to allow the minority (or the opportunist wing) of the Congress a minority on both central bodies: Martov on the Central Organ and Popov on the Central Committee.
-We could not act otherwise from the Party standpoint, since even before the Congress we had decided to elect two trios.
-If the difference of shades revealed at the Congress was not great, neither was the practical conclusion we drew from the struggle between these shades: the conclusion amounted solely to this, that two-thirds of the seats on both bodies of three ought to be given to the majority at the Party Congress.
+the Congress was not great, neither was the practical conclusion we drew from the struggle between these shades: the conclusion amounted solely to this, that two-thirds of the seats on both bodies of three ought to be given to the majority at the Party Congress.